Custody Models

 • Higher latency for signing operations

-Only ML-DSA keys can be upgraded to Managed custody.
-SLH-DSA and FN-DSA keys cannot be imported into KMS systems due to format constraints.
-If you plan to use Managed custody in the future, choose an ML-DSA variant now.
+Only ML-DSA keys can be migrated to Managed custody.
+SLH-DSA and FN-DSA keys created in BYOK mode cannot be imported into KMS due to format constraints.
+If you plan to use Managed custody, choose an ML-DSA variant now.

 Migration from BYOK to Managed: